ty10ng/bitwarden_exporter/README.md

 - In case of failure, a notification is sent to Slack with the hostname and timestamp, prompting for manual investigation.

 ## Cleanup
-The playbook includes a cleanup step to remove temporary files (unencrypted) files related to the backup job.
+The playbook includes a cleanup step to remove temporary (unencrypted) files related to the backup job.

 ## Security and Usage Note
 - Handle sensitive information, like passwords and tokens, with utmost care.